 READY TO EAT

-The Ready to Eat programme is a research study run with the University of Auckland.
-It involves a funded intervention for tamariki/children aged between 1 to 14 years with tube dependency, to support progression to eating and drinking (and, tube weaning).
+The Ready to Eat programme is a research study run with the University of Auckland/Waipapa Taumata Rau.
+It involves a funded intervention for tamariki/children aged between 1 to 4 years, who have a feeding tube (NG tube or G tube).
+We aim to support progression to eating and drinking, so that tube feeding can stop.

 Summary of the Ready to Eat study research